AJEETX/convert2xml/README.md

     > please download or clone the repo to your computer
     > Open the solution file 'Converter.Demo.sln' from VisualStudio 2017
-    > check if input csv file is placed in the bin application folder
+    > copy the below sample input save as data.csv file and place in the Converter application bin folder
+    > place the same csv file into Converter test application bin/debug folder

 All set.